muhammadmueenarif/React-AI-Chatbot-with-Chatgpt-and-Gemini/readme.txt

 now we want to add loader to our website. goto https://css-loaders.com/dots/ and then select the loader that you want and integrate its css. you can do custom styling with loader.

+next is how to add markdown support to our chatbot. chatbot is answering without proper formatting like bullet lists and symbols. we need to install markdown in our project and then import its components. npm i react-markdown